smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 The Worker Service is a robust, scalable background processor designed for real-time compliance and security monitoring.
 Its modular architecture, deep observability, and resilience patterns make it well-suited for mission-critical audit processing.

 By leveraging Redis for metrics, PostgreSQL for persistent alert storage, and Inngest for orchestration, the service achieves high availability and operational transparency.
 The recent integration of CryptoService enhances security by providing cryptographic integrity verification of audit events, ensuring data authenticity and protection against tampering.

+The observability system has been upgraded to use OTLP export instead of console export, providing better integration with modern observability platforms like Grafana Tempo, DataDog, and Honeycomb.
+This change enables more sophisticated monitoring, analysis, and alerting capabilities while maintaining compatibility with the existing tracing API.

 The logging system has been unified with ConsoleLogger, providing consistent structured logging across the service while maintaining compatibility with the observability stack.
 This change simplifies log management and ensures consistent log formatting across all components.